 - Unable to access the public system e.g., retired early or not paying into social security

 - Better care in hospitals

 - If you anticipate seeing multiple specialists, can save time and frustration

-Obtaining International Private Health insurance as an expat in Spain ensures ease and comfort during an already tumultuous move to a different country.
-Of course, every decision around healthcare comes down to the individual, regarding money, needs, and requirements.
-Find out more here on the different options of international health insurance on offer to expats, and the importance of getting the right plan for you.
+Obtaining International Private Health insurance as an expat in Spain ensures ease and comfort during a potentially tumultuous move to a different country.
+Of course, every decision around healthcare comes down to the individual in relation to affordability and specific health requirements.
+You can learn how to personalise your health cover in this blog post.